 Jam & Other Preserves

-Much like cakes, frozen fruit—berries in particular—are perfect for stirring into muffin batters.
-Frozen blueberries, for example, are just as good, if not better, than their juicy fresh counterparts in blueberry muffins.
-And these strawberry ricotta muffins are a great way to use frozen strawberries.
+Much like cakes, frozen fruit—berries in particular—are perfect for stirring into a muffin batter.
+Frozen blueberries, for example, are just as good as—if not better than—their juicy fresh counterparts in blueberry muffins.
+These strawberry ricotta muffins are a great way to use frozen strawberries.
 Even ripe bananas can be frozen for banana muffins if you don't have the time to use them right away.

 Pies & Tarts (and Galettes & Crostadas)